Peter M. Weiser: Post-Expedition years

-In 1807 Weiser, along with Corps of Discovery members John Potts and John Colter, joined the party of Spanish fur trapper Manuel Lisa on the Upper Missouri River.
-Lisa and his company of 42 men (including John Colter, George Drouillard or Benito Vázquez) moved up the Missouri until they reached the mouth of the Yellowstone River.
-Weiser was there when, after ascending the Yellowstone some 170 miles, they established Fort Raymond, a trading post at the mouth of the Bighorn River in present-day Montana.
-He was at Fort Raymond in July 1808.
-Between 1808 and 1810 he was on the Three Forks of the Missouri and the Snake River.
+In 1807 Corps of Discovery members John Potts and George Drouillard, joined the party of Spanish fur trapper Manuel Lisa on the Upper Missouri River.
+Lisa and his company of 42 men (including John Baptiste Champlain and Benito Vázquez) moved up the Missouri until they reached the mouth of the Yellowstone River.
+After ascending the Yellowstone some 170 miles, they established Fort Raymond, a trading post at the mouth of the Bighorn River in present-day Montana.